yeasy/docker-compose-files/hyperledger/1.0/GenerateArtifacts.md

 $  docker-compose -f docker-compose-2orgs.yml up
 ```

-    You may encounter some errors at startup and some peers can't start up, It's innocuous, ignore it,
+> notes:You may encounter some errors at startup and some peers can't start up, It's innocuous, ignore it,

-    Because we will restart later, and now we just use tools in cli container.
+because we will restart later, and now we just use tools in cli container.

 * 3 Replace default configtx.yaml